bilsimaging/Play-It/README.md

 ## Contributing

 Contributions to "Play It" are welcome!
-Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests to us.